Code-Institute-Submissions/eleventh-embodiment/README.md

 The project was deployed to GitHub Pages using the following steps:

 - A local project was created in GitHub with a new repository called 'Eleventh Embodiment'
-- During the creation of the project regular commits were added which were thrn pushed to the GitHub website before deployment
+- During the creation of the project regular commits were added which were then pushed to the GitHub website before deployment
 - The project was deployed by logging in to GitHub and locating the [GitHub Repository](https://github.com/TanYa-Go/eleventh-embodiment)
 - At the top of the Repository, locate the "Settings" Button and click
 - Scroll down the Settings page until the "GitHub Pages" Section was found